abramtrinh/kol-tradeable-items-jsoner/README.md

 Users can rerun with "-u" flag if they need to re-update the HTML file (if new tradeable items are created).

+Users can change filenames by modifying the const variables.